 Use Media and the Social Web as Sword and Shield

 And not just as broadcasting posts.
 Videos like this are edifying and they should be shared across all channels, not just on the blog.
 These videos can be used to start conversations, dispel myths and garner respect.
 Considering the festival probably secured somewhere around 100,000 patrons, videos like this should quickly see five-figure views in a short amount of time just off the buzz (no pun intended) alone.
+At the moment, you can find the videos on sites separate from the Paxahau main site like DEMF.com and another site designed specifically for the Movement festival.
+In terms of branding, I would try to keep everything together in one place and always connected to the Paxahau brand.

 Social networking sites like Twitter should not just be used to post information when there are so many people with questions and comments that relate to your brand.
 There should be a concerted effort to be a trusted source amongst the electronic music community.
 Proper engagement can solidify connections with potential brand evangelists and turn trollish characters into pacified grumps.